torgeiba/torgeiba.github.io/_posts/2022-09-10-polynomial-interpolation.md

 $$r(X) = X - p(X)$$

-These are vector valued functins, and a function $g$ that satisfies out requirements can then be defined as
+These are vector valued functions, and a function $g$ that satisfies out requirements can then be defined as

 $$g(X) = ||r(X)||$$